hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/vis-controls/README.md

 **Ontology IDs**

 By default this option is switched on.
-Toggleing this options will show/hide the ontology names of nodes (if present) that can be found below the name of the node.
+Toggling this options will show/hide the ontology names of nodes (if present) that can be found below the name of the node.

 **Show all AS**